 We do not currently have, nor do we plan to acquire, the infrastructure or capability to manufacture or distribute preclinical, clinical or commercial quantities of drug substance or drug product, including our existing product candidates.
 While we expect to continue to depend on third-party manufacturers for the foreseeable future, we do not have direct control over the ability of these manufacturers to maintain adequate manufacturing capacity and capabilities to serve our needs, including quality control, quality assurance and qualified personnel.
 We are dependent on our third-party manufacturers for compliance with cGMPs and for manufacture of both active drug substances and finished drug products.
 Facilities used by our third-party manufacturers to manufacture drug substance and drug product for commercial sale must be approved by the FDA or other relevant foreign regulatory agencies pursuant to inspections that will be conducted after we submit our NDA or relevant foreign regulatory submission to the applicable regulatory agency.
-If our third-party manufacturers cannot successfully manufacture materials that conform to our specifications and/or the strict regulatory requirements of the FDA or foreign regulatory agencies, they will not be able to secure and/or maintain regulatory approval for their manufacturing facilities.
-Furthermore, these third-party manufacturers to regulatory risks for the production of such materials and products.
-As a result, failure to meet the regulatory requirements for the production of those materials and products may also affect the regulatory clearance of a third-party manufacturers' facilities.
+If our third-party manufacturers are engaged with other companies to supply and/or manufacture materials or products for such companies, which also exposes our third-party manufacturers to regulatory requirements for the production of those materials and products may also affect the regulatory clearance of a third-party manufacturers' facility.
 If the FDA or a foreign regulatory agency does not approve these facilities, which would impede or delay our ability to develop, obtain regulatory approval for or market our product candidates, if approved.